Sagelt/beyond/index.md

 [filing an issue on GitHub](https://github.com/Sagelt/beyond/issues/new/choose).

-Oh, and the name Beyond is probably a placeholder.
+Oh, and the name *Beyond* is probably a placeholder.
 Or maybe not.
 Who knows.

 ## Quick Start Guide From Dungeon World

-Beyond is based on Dungeon World, but it isn't a new edition of that game.
+*Beyond* is based on *Dungeon World*, but it isn't a new edition of that game.
 It considerably shifts the mechanics, procedures, and setting.
-Since this is a playtest and is incomplete this section helps fill in the game: you can just assume this is Dungeon World except that...
+Since this is a playtest and is incomplete this section helps fill in the game: you can just assume this is *Dungeon* World except that...

 -   There are no stats.
 Each move has its own bonus which advances on its own.